pfeff/pfeff.github.com/_posts/2014-11-12-testing-an-om-component.md

 This creates the container as described above, instantiates an Om component (which we'll write shortly) named video, and asserts that the video element exists in the page.

+This test will fail, because we haven't defined our video component.
+This component just renders an empty video element by implementing the IRender protocol.

+    (defn video [data owner]
+      (reify
+        om/IRender
+        (render [this]
+          (dom/video nil nil))))

+This should be sufficient to make our tests pass, but it's not all that interesting.
+In the next post, I'll test drive an interactive component.